Kemp’s Test

 Interpreting findings

-If they felt any pain while you flexed and extended their back, ask them if the pain is in a specific location and ask them to pinpoint where.
-If the pain is in a specific location, it is a localized pain and indicative of a facet joint pathology.
-This means they are positive for this test.
+If they felt any pain while you flexed and extended their back, ask them if the pain was in a specific location and to pinpoint where.
+If it was, it was localized and indicative of facet joint pathology.
+This also means this is a positive test.

 If they are positive for this test, the next step is to endorse them for further examination to confirm the specific facet joint pathology and/or other back conditions they might be dealing with.